JustintheBox/TicTacToe/README.md

-# Tic Tac Toe
+# Tic Tac Toe designed in Flutter
-Tic Tac Toe designed in Flutter
+Mobile app to play a game of tic tac toe with a friend.
+Stunning UI and visuals, no more boring X and O's.

 ![image](https://user-images.githubusercontent.com/83481452/233810133-42993cf5-eef6-4b7e-86f0-2e456512dc5c.png)